OperationAIR/electronics/firmware/README.md

 A binary protocol is used where each command is a unique 4 byte sequence followed by an optional payload.

+Binary responses from the microcontroller to the specific command are also prefixed with the same 4 bytes.
+ASCII responses, for logging or debug puposes are prefixed with `0x23232323` ('####').

 ### Command Overview

 | Command             | Description                             | Prefix     | Payload  | Response         |